sbuff25/RenderManager/README.md

 ---

-*Wain v1.0.0 - A wagon that carries your renders*
+*Wane v1.0.0 - A wagon that carries your renders*